anoiio/EventService/README.md

 ### Run

+To start the application: $GOPATH/bin/eventservice  <br />

-EventService supports 3 events types.
+EventService supports 3 events types. <br />
 They can be submitted to the service by issuing HTTP POST request with the following body:

 1. Click